There may be trouble in (genocidal) paradise, but Gaza ceasefire is still nowhere in sight

 The ability of the 77-year-old presumptive Republican presidential nominee to raise money from average Americans remains unchallenged, and his historic criminal conviction in New York – which saw him found guilty on 34 felony counts of falsifying business records in a conspiracy to unlawfully influence the 2016 election – has not dented the operation in the slightest, further enhancing his November chances.

-Granted there a lot of other factors too, but Biden’s old age, bad economy, high inflation, paired with botched Middle East policy and an uninterrupted flow of weapons into Israel, have all finally proven far too detrimental in the end.
+Granted there are other factors too, but Biden’s old age, bad economy, high inflation, paired with botched Middle East policy and an uninterrupted flow of weapons into Israel, have all finally proven far too detrimental in the end.

 Analysts have long warned that the only thing that will and can stop the carnage in Gaza is a phone call by President Biden.
 Alas, even ‘Don the Con’ pulling ahead of him can’t push him there.